Nice to meet you.

 Clarifying to your whole company how employees can use benefits, and its company culture, will help everyone feel more comfortable and appreciate having them in place, including employees without children who plan to raise them in the future.

-While you should set an expectation that your employees clearly and honestly communicate their needs, you should also go out of your way to take the burden off of parents to stand up for themselves.
+While you should expect your employees to communicate their needs clearly and honestly, you should also go out of your way to relieve parents of the burden of standing up for themselves.
 Demonstrate flexibility and empathy from the top down and overemphasize that parents won’t take a career hit for speaking up about their needs.

 3. Schedule work activities during work